Welcome to the new world of longboard dancing performance!

 What Will You Need to do to Implement this Technique?

-Believe it or not, we are very sure that you can dance on a smaller board or something just not specifically made for dancing.
+It might surprise you, but we’re confident that you can execute your dance routines on a smaller board or even on something not exclusively designed for dancing.

 The Size of Deck and Flex Used for Longboard Dancing

-If you like to use your longboard regularly, you need to have a more flexible deck for a comprehensive set of dance techniques.
+If your intention is to use your longboard regularly, opting for a more flexible deck is advisable, as it accommodates a wide range of dance techniques.

 The Form of the Longboard Deck